-Monitoring is the practice of watching for signs of trouble in your application and its underlying infrastructure so that your operations team can fix issues before they become outages.
-Naturally, this practice breaks down into two parts.
+Monitoring is the practice of watching for signs of trouble in your application and its underlying infrastructure so that your operations team can fix issues before they turn into outages.
+This practice breaks down into two parts — application and infrastructure.

 Internal issues with your application can manifest in multiple ways, so it's best to monitor multiple metrics.

 For example, a lower-than-normal conversion rate on a form may be a sign that the form itself is malfunctioning when users try to sign up.
 Ideally, your monitoring tools would flag errors generated within the code when the signup request is sent as well as the conversion rate so you have multiple ways to identify issues.

 Often, problems within your application's supporting infrastructure can have an equal impact — if not greater than the application itself.

 For example, issues with your web application's cloud hosting can result in outages for your users when they attempt to access it.
 Monitoring tools analyze errors generated within your application's stack as well as performance metrics to flag errors early.
 The sooner your team can respond, the less impact these issues will have on your user experience.